-Hearing just a few bars of a familiar song can be powerful enough to take our minds to other places by bringing about feelings of nostalgia, calling up memories of the past, and evoking a multi-faceted and meaningful sets of emotions.
+Hearing just a few bars of a familiar song can be powerful enough to take our minds to other places by bringing about feelings of nostalgia, calling up memories of the past, and evoking multi-faceted and meaningful sets of emotions.

 Interacting with music, particularly music that is attached to memories in one way or another, can be an enjoyable hobby for seniors.
 In addition, music can also function as a practical tool for memory stimulation in seniors dealing with Alzheimer’s and the symptoms that come along with the disease.

 Research conducted over the last few decades has been able to provide insight into the nature of Alzheimer’s, and some studies have concluded that music has the ability to yield positive outcomes for brain activity and memory in seniors.
-Research findings indicate there are numerous ways music can have a positive impact the minds of seniors suffering from Alzheimer’s and other forms of dementia.
+Research findings indicate there are numerous ways music can have a positive impact on the minds of seniors suffering from Alzheimer’s and other forms of dementia.

 The ability to appreciate and enjoy the sounds, rhythms, beats, and lyrics that make up a musical composition is among the last things to remain as Alzheimer’s continues to cause deterioration in the brain.
-It is for this reason that music can remain present as a meaningful tool for communication or connection for seniors with Alzheimer’s, when a great number of their other capabilities have been reduced as a result of the disease.
+It is for this reason that music can remain present as a meaningful tool for communication or connection for seniors with Alzheimer’s when a great number of their other capabilities have been reduced as a result of the disease.

 Evoking Emotion and Memory